IncorrectInclude/VexResources/Documentation/README.md

  * [Pearman Documentation Post](https://www.vexforum.com/t/vexcode-motor-groups-and-drivetrain-example/69161)
  This basically fills in the missing imformation on `vex::motor_group`, `vex::drivetrain`, and `vex::smartdrive`.
-This resource is priceless for the lacking documentation on the Api reference.
+This resource is priceless for the lacking documentation on the API reference.